Brynn's early life was magical, but her love of adventure and the unknown soon took her down darker paths. Destination: Enlightenment.

-There are many alternative religions out there waiting for you to discover.
+There are many alternative religions out there waiting for you to discover them.
 However, alternative religions are not "one size fits all;" each spiritual path has a unique belief system and culture, and each attracts different personality types.

 Wicca is the most widely-known of the alternative religions; therefore, people tend to stumble into it thinking it will meet all their spiritual needs.
 They mistakenly view it as a sort of antithesis of Christianity and its limitations on personal freedom.
 Unfortunately, this misconception can leave new followers feeling spiritually unsatisfied.